archywillhe/Template-Butler/README.md

-#What is TBulter
+#What is Butler

-TBulter (aka Template Bulter) is a library for writing reusable client-side JS for Templates on Meteor.
+Butler (aka Template Bulter) is a library for writing reusable client-side JS for Templates on Meteor.
 It is designed for apps with sophisticated DOM view logic.

 #QuickStart
-Add TBulter to your Meteor project
+Add Butler to your Meteor project
 ```bash
 meteor add arch:template-bulter
 ```